Janepher Mbabazi Kyomuhendo: Career

-She is a member of the Committee of Public Accounts (Commissions, Statutory Authorities and State Enterprises-COSASE) Committee and also she was appointed to be a member of Physical Infrastructure committee.
+She was a member of the Committee of Public Accounts (Commissions, Statutory Authorities and State Enterprises-COSASE) Committee and also she was appointed to be a member of Physical Infrastructure committee.
+She is now the Deputy Chairperson of the Committee on Human Rights in Parliament and has been vocal about the Human Rights Defenders Protection Bill and the National Legal Aid Bill.
+On the Presidential Affairs Committee, she has warned against the use of Karamoja to amass illicit wealth.